On an idyllic Saturday morning, a husband was heard saying to his wife:

 Let us be house proud for our Saviour’s sake!

-This article was contributed by Daniel Kwek and first published in a weekly bulletin on the 26th of August 2018.
+This article was contributed by Daniel Kwek and an earlier version was first published in a weekly bulletin on the 26th of August 2018.

 Daniel Kwek currently serves as an elder in First Evangelical Reformed Church (Singapore).
 He describes himself as a mental health worker and an unworthy recipient of God’s mercy.
 Daniel also enjoys musing and mulling over issues!